discretize/discretize-gear-optimizer/docs/Contributing/Readme.md

 Feel free to check the [storybook](https://storybook.js.org/) [here](https://discretize.github.io/gw2-ui/?path=/story/components-attribute--boon-duration).
 It demonstrates most of the available props for the GW2-UI components.
 For more information, ask in Discord.

-Alternatively you can clone the gw2-ui repository and run `yarn dev`, which will open a [storybook](https://storybook.js.org/).
+Alternatively you can clone the gw2-ui repository and run `pnpm dev`, which will open a [storybook](https://storybook.js.org/).

 ### UI State